-Following a significant fire in a 23 storey apartment building in Melbourne's Docklands area on 25 November 2014 (the Lacross Apartments Fire), the rapid spread of which was attributable to composite aluminium cladding on the building's façade1, the Victorian Building Authority completed an audit of some 170 high rise buildings in central Melbourne and surrounds with a finding that 51% of the audited buildings contained non-compliant cladding2.

-While the Victorian authorities have taken a lead in compliance activities to ensure that accredited cladding materials are used in the building industry, it is unclear at this stage whether NSW Fair Trading has taken the same pro-active steps as their Victorian counterparts, despite an announcement in October 2015 that it would give consideration to it.
+- 1. Following a significant fire in a 23 storey apartment building in Melbourne's Docklands area on 25 November 2014 (the Lacross Apartments Fire), the rapid spread of which was attributable to a composite aluminium cladding on the building's façade1, the Victorian Building Authority has now completed an audit of some 170 high rise buildings in central Melbourne and surrounds with a finding that 51% of the audited buildings contained non-compliant cladding2. - 2.
+While the Victorian authorities have taken a lead in compliance activities to ensure that accredited cladding materials are used in the building industry, it is unclear at this stage whether NSW will take the same pro-active steps as their Victorian counterparts.